 The above conflicts may affect any or all of the Funds.

-The assets of each Fund may be invested with a related party, provided the transaction is in accordance with the requirements of the FMC Act, or there is no related party benefit.
-While the assets of each Fund are currently primarily invested in wholesale funds issued by Kiwi Investment (a related party of the Manager), no related party benefit is provided and the usual principles of prudence, diversification and liquidity are applied to the investment of those wholesale funds.
+The assets of each Fund may be invested with a related party, provided the transaction is in accordance with the requirements of the Financial Markets Conduct Act 2013, or there is no related party benefit.